DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-09-02-reconfirming-a-deferred-offer-iteration-3.md

   caption: "Welcome screen when the course is available" }) }}

-We also changed the layout and content of these screens to be clearer and to put the details of the deferred above inside a Details component.
+We also:

+* improved the content
+* moved the deferred offer details up
+* collapsed the deferred offer within a Details component

 {{ appFigure({
   image: {